roberttidey/ATTinyIR/README.md

 # ATTiny IR transmitter
 10 button remote control with each button supporting macro commands sending a sequence of codes to different devices

+An improved version can be found at https://github.com/roberttidey/ATTinyTx This is more memory efficient and supports driving 433MHz Transmitters like Lightwave Codes will need to be redefined due to change in EEPROM layout

 ## Features
 - Based on ATTiny85 (DigiStamp)
 - Battery operated with low quiescent current for extended battery life